40 Christmas Traditions in the US and Around The World

 Numerous cities throughout the U.S. and Europe host a Dickens Fair tradition each holiday season (San Francisco has been hosting one annually since 1970).
 Attendees will feel as though they have time-traveled back in time to a Victorian London setting where old-timey vernacular is used, vintage clothing is adorned, and bangers and mash are served at every other food stall.

 On the Saturday before Christmas Eve, eleven villages in the city of San Fernando in the Philippines create giant lanterns in an annual competition.
-Known as The Giant Lantern Festival, this competition attracts people from all over the country to view this spectacle.
-The lanterns started off as small and simple creations, but over the years the lanterns have become more elaborate and much larger, reaching close to 20 feet.
+Known as the Giant Lantern Festival, this competition attracts people from all over the country to view this spectacle.
+The lanterns started off as small and simple creations, but over the years, they have become more elaborate and much larger, reaching close to 20 feet tall.
 The lanterns are shaped in kaleidoscope patterns and are illuminated with electric bulbs.

-In Sweden, they construct a giant straw goat, known as The Yule Goat, which is over 42 feet high, 23 feet wide, and weighs over 3 tons.
-Every year, the goat is built in the same spot.
-If you are not able to view the Yule Goat in person, you can watch a live stream from the first Sunday of Advent until after it is taken down at the beginning of the New Year.
+Every year in Sweden, they construct the Yule Goat — a giant straw goat, which is over 42 feet high, 23 feet wide, and weighs over 3 tons.
+If you are not able to view the Yule Goat in person (it’s always built in the city center of Gävle), you can watch a live stream from the first Sunday of Advent until after it is taken down at the beginning of the New Year.
 More recently, vandals have been setting the Yule Goats on fire, which is easy prey given that it is made from straw.

 28. Eat Fried Caterpillars